-A: For the 15th year in a row, International Competition will be available for viewers around the world via the live webcast.
-The ability to continue streaming the webcast free-of-charge is through donations.
+A: For the 16th year in a row, International Competition will be available for viewers around the world via the live webcast.
+We have the ability to stream the webcast free of charge through generous donations from viewers around the world.
 Please continue to support the webcast by making a donation today!

 Suggested donation amounts:

-$75.00 and up for more than one day of audio and video
+$75.00 + USD for more than one day of audio and video

 Send checks to International Headquarters: